 Despite these advantages, chloramine isn’t without its own shortcomings.
 For example, when a municipality switches over to a chloramine-based system to comply with DBP regulations, the level of pipe corrosion inhibitor needs to be increased, because chloramine-treated water is more corrosive than chlorine-treated water.
 Washington, DC did not properly do this when they switched over to a chloramine-based disinfection system in the early 2000s, and the city underwent a 5-year lead contamination crisis where more than 42,000 children under the age of 2 were exposed to high levels of lead, putting them under great health risk.

 Even when pipe corrosion is properly accounted for, chloramine must be removed from the water when it is being used for dialysis, aquariums, baking, and even craft brewing (maybe you didn't burn your mash after all!).

 What Can I Do to Remove Chlorine & Chloramine From My Tap Water?

 Chloramine, on the other hand is much harder to filter, and most “big name” water filters are not designed to remove it.
 A special type of activated carbon, called catalytic carbon, is the best tool for removing chloramine from water.
-High quality water filters that use catalytic carbon in their filter formulation also offer broad protection against other contaminants in drinking water.
+High-quality custom water filters that use catalytic carbon in their filter formulation also offer broad protection against other contaminants in drinking water.

 If you have any questions about chlorine or chloramine, we encourage you to take advantage of Hydroviv’s “Help No Matter What” approach to technical support, even if you have no desire to purchase a Hydroviv system.
 This free service can be reached by emailing firstname.lastname@example.org, or by using the live chat window.